 One of the best times of year for birdwatching has arrived in one of the best places for birding.
-Vilas County Forests are alive with the sounds and sights of warm-season birds.
-With over 1,300 lakes and vast tracts of forest and wetlands, this is a birder’s paradise.
-You’ll find owls, water birds, songbirds, raptors and more.
-To see what birds you’ll likely encounter, check out this list.
-To navigate the trails of Vilas County, download the Map It Vilas County trails app and the Vilas County Silent Sports Trail Map.
+With over 1,300 lakes and vast tracts of forest and wetlands, Vilas County is a birder’s paradise.
+You’ll find owls, water birds, songbirds, raptors, and more as you explore northern Wisconsin.

-Here are some great places to start your birding adventure:
+Here are some great places to start your birding adventure in Vilas County:

 This trail in the Eagle River area is located in a mixed hardwood forest between Franklin Lake and Butternut Lake.
 It’s a beautiful trail; some of the trees are more than 400 years old.